 Talk to us 0300 365 3100

-The social model of disability says that people are disabled by the barriers they face in society and not by their disability or impairment.
-If we removed these barriers, it would create a more equal society where disabled people can live independently and have more control over their lives.
+The social model of disability says that people are disabled by the barriers they face in society and not by their condition or impairment.
+If we removed these barriers, it would create a more equal society where disabled people can live the lives they choose.

-Disabled people developed the social model in reaction to the more commonly used medical model of disability, which defines people as disabled by their impairments or differences.
+Disabled people developed the social model in the 1970s and 1980s in reaction to the medical model of disability, more commonly used at that time, which defines people as disabled by their impairments or differences.

 The medical model of disability looks at what is ‘wrong’ with an individual or how an impairment should be ‘fixed’ in order to better fit in with society.
 This model ultimately leads to the individual losing choices and control and restricts them from living as they choose.

-The barriers faced by disabled people are wide ranging and include cultural and economic barriers, as well as negative attitudes which often exclude disabled people from wider society.
+The barriers faced by disabled people are wide ranging and include cultural and economic barriers, as well as physical design barriers and negative attitudes which often exclude disabled people from wider society.
 These can include:

-Using the social model of disability as a theory changes attitudes towards what disabled people can expect and achieve and how organisations and services should be structured.
+Using the social model of disability changes attitudes towards what disabled people can expect and achieve and how organisations, places and services should be structured and designed.

 The theory actively seeks to create a more inclusive society where everyone can experience the benefits of leading an independent life.